 Important note: if you want to use DKIM, your mail server must be capable of it.
 Check with your hosting provider or system engineer for details on activating DKIM on your mail server.
+A useful read is the blog of registry SIDN, who has published how-tos for Exim and Postfix that you might want to refer to.
 This article only describes the DNS records involved in DKIM validation.

 Note on e-mail forwarding: e-mail forwarding and DKIM is a tricky combination.
 E-mail forwarding often changes parts of the e-mail: the sender changes, the body can change (for example because a virus scanner adds a note), and so on.
 If your DKIM implementation signs parts of the e-mail that change during the forwarding, the DKIM signature check can no longer be performed.
 Keep this in mind when configuring DKIM.

 The Openprovider DNS management supports the TXT type for DNS records, that can be used to store DKIM information.
 The contents of the DKIM record depends on the sending mail server; your provider or system engineer is able to provide you with the correct record.

 The name of the record is also important: DKIM information is not stored at the highest level, but as a subdomain which includes _domainkey:

 The DKIM record now is available through default._domainkey.yourdomain.com or something._domainkey.yourdomain.com.